XieQi2015/F-Conv/README.md

 Usage:

-    For your CNN network, replace all the convolution layers with the proposed F-Conv Detail usage can be found in the subfolders
+    For your CNN network, replace all the convolution layers with the proposed F-Conv layers.
+    Specifically:
+    for the first layer of CNN, use Fconv_PCA with ifIni=1, for example,

+    import F_Conv as fn
+    tranNum = 4 # 2*pi/tranNum degree rotation equviariant

+    fn.Fconv_PCA(kernel_size, c_in, c_out, tranNum, padding=1, ifIni=1)

+    More detail usage can be found in the subfolders

 Citation: